Modeling Interface

 • Menu bar: Parent-child relationship, Hide Other/all datum, reset datum, Adaptive, Focus (zoom in on the current right-click feature), rename, focus on the specified area (zoom in on the selected area), Recent Command.

-# Right part button
+# Right click on part

 Right-click on the part and a list of shortcut functions will pop up as follows: